Dr. H. Owen Reed (17 June 1910, Odessa, Mo. – 6 January 2014, Athens, Ga.) was an American composer and educator.

 Dr. Reed spent six months (1948-49) in Mexico composing and studying folk music and returned to Mexico for a month's study in the summer of 1960.
+His best known work, La Fiesta Mexicana, dates from this period.
 He also continued his study of folk music in the Caribbean in February 1976, the summer of 1977 in Norway, and extensive study of Native American music in New Mexico and Arizona.

 Works for Winds